shreyasseshadri/music_jump/README.md

 #### Amazon Music Service

-Since Amazon does not offer any public APIs,  a browser [extensions](https://github.com/shreyasseshadri/potential-invention/tree/master/extensions) have been used to get the necessary information for explorer and migration **from Amazon music**.
+Since Amazon does not offer any public APIs, browser [extensions](https://github.com/shreyasseshadri/potential-invention/tree/master/extensions) have been used to get the necessary information for explorer and migration **from Amazon music**.
 This is the reason why the migration is not yet supported from another music service **to Amazon music**.

 ### Database